darktasevski/CompSci/Math/ratios_rates_percentages.md

 \$5.50 \div 5 = \$1.10
 $$

+> When you’re calculating unit price, be sure to put the price in the numerator!

 The unit price of potatoes that cost \$5.50 for 5 pounds is \$1.10 per pound.

 > Rates and unit rates are used to solve many real-world problems.
 Also a lot of theory in Algebra nad Calculus depends on rates, which is why it's important to learn how they work.